matejkobza/gatein-oauth-2.0/README.md

  - [x] - create portlets importable to RedHat GateIn portal

 This is a master diploma thesis of Bc.
 Matej Kobza, student at Faculty of Informatics, Masaryk University, Brno, 2013

+To run this project go to the gatein-oauth-2.0-core into src/main/resources/ and follow instructions in files **google.properties** and **facebook.properties**